mikenakis/Bathyscaphe/README.md

 - **_Assessment_** - the result of examining an object or a class to determine whether it is immutable or not.
 Bathyscaphe contains a hierarchy of assessments, which is divided into a few distinct sub-hierarchies, one for type assessments, one for object assessments, one for field assessments, and one for field value assessments, but they all share a common ancestor for the purpose of constructing assessment trees, where the children of an assessment are the reasons due to which the assessment was issued.
 Also see **_Type assessment_**, **_Object assessment_**.

 - **_Bathyscaphe_** - (/ˈbæθɪskeɪf/ or /ˈbæθɪskæf/) (noun) a free-diving, self-propelled, deep-sea submersible with a crew cabin.
 Being yellow is not a strict requirement.
-See https://en.wikipedia.org/wiki/Bathyscaphe
+See [Wikipedia - Bathyscaphe](https://en.wikipedia.org/wiki/Bathyscaphe)

 - **_Deep Immutability_** - the immutability of an entire object graph reachable from a certain object, as opposed to the immutability of only that object.
 It is among the fundamental premises of Bathyscaphe that this is the only type of immutability that really matters.
 Also see opposite: **_Superficial Immutability_**.